cardano-foundation/CIPs/CIP-1694/README.md

 Since governance actions are available for anyone to submit, we need some mechanism to prevent those individuals responsible for voting from becoming overwhelmed with a flood of proposals.
-A large deposit is one such mechanism, but this comes at the unfortunate cost of being a barrier for some people to submit an action.
+A large-enough deposit or fee is one such mechanism, but this comes at the unfortunate cost of being a barrier for some people to submit an action.
 Note, however, that crowd-sourcing with a Plutus script is always an option to gather the deposit.